How to Bake the Perfect Potato

 High Starch – Low Moisture potatoes are also described as having high solids.

-This type of potato has large starch granules and these granules expand and basically explode during the cooking process.
+This type of potato has large starch granules that expand and explode during the cooking process.
 This is what produces that fluffy inside that we are going to create.

 Most everyone agrees that the Russet potato is the best for baking.
 That is what all the fine restaurants use.
-Idaho is famous for their Russet potatoes.
+Idaho is famous for its Russet potatoes.

 How to Select the Best Baked Potato

-Another reason to hand select your potatoes rather than just buying the bag is you can make sure that the potatoes are blemish and bruise free.
+Another reason to hand-select your potatoes rather than just buying the bag is to ensure that the potatoes are blemish and bruise-free.